 - Run Export Tile Cache to export existing tiles to a tile package.

-- From the Package toolset, run Share Package in the Package toolset to upload the tiles to ArcGIS Online or your ArcGIS Enterprise portal.
+- From the Package toolset, run Share Packageto upload the tiles to ArcGIS Online or your ArcGIS Enterprise portal.

-Alternatively, you may also want to use the add-in Raster Tile Cache Tools (available from Esri Imagery Workflows), which are based on the existing ArcGIS cache solutions but provide a simplified user experience optimized for imagery and elevation.
-The Raster Tile Cache Toolset includes an additional tool for preserving and managing metadata.
+Alternatively, you can use the add-in Raster Tile Cache Tools (available from Esri Imagery Workflows), which are based on the existing ArcGIS cache solutions but provide a simplified user experience optimized for imagery and elevation.
+The Raster Tile Cache Tools includes an additional tool for preserving and managing metadata.
 With large, cached datasets, it's likely they will need to be updated as new imagery is acquired.
-To generate and publish using ArcGIS Online, you must use the default Publisher role or a custom role that has publishing privileges in your organization.

-It is also possible to cache an image service.
-Image service caching pre-generates tiles that can be accessed and visualized faster than dynamically processing the imagery each time a request is made.
-When you cache an image service, the default view is processed and a faster access static cache is created; alternatively, the service can be accessed dynamically for data, queries, downloading, access to individual items, processing, and analysis.
-This can be done using ArcGIS Image Server for ArcGIS Enterprise.
+You can also cache an image service.
+Image service caching pre-generates tiles that can be accessed and visualized faster than dynamically processing the imagery each time a request is made, but only the default view is available.
+When you cache an image service, the default view is processed and a faster access static cache is created.
+Alternatively, you can use ArcGIS Image Server for ArcGIS Enterprise to access the service dynamically for data, queries, downloading, access to individual items, processing, and analysis.

 Note: